thehapax/bitshares.foundation/_announcements/2018-03-17-blockchain-fees-increased.md

 layout: announcement
 ---

-As of Tuesday, January 9th 2018, the transaction fees on BitShares have been increased by the BitShares Committee.
+As of March 17th 2018, the transaction fees on BitShares have been increased by the BitShares Committee.

 Due to the decrease of the unit price of BTS on all major exchanges, an increase